- Upcoming trips

 The Coppermine is a unique and stunning whitewater barrenlands expedition.
 The river has a long and interesting history.
 It was made famous by Samuel Hearne’s 1772 reconnaissance for the Hudson’s Bay Company to confirm reports of copper deposits along its shores.
 This trip is for paddlers, who are looking for the thrill and stunning beauty of a remote barrens trip.

-(Note: this is a suggested itinerary only, conditions on each trip may vary)
+(Note: this is a suggested itinerary only.
+Conditions on each trip may vary)

 The group will meet in Yellowknife the night before the trip begins.
 You may stay in a hotel (we can give you suggestions), or camp out.
 Please give us your flight and accommodation details and the guides will attempt to contact you the evening or day before.
 You are responsible for all hotels and meals in Yellowknife.

-Day 1: After an early breakfast, we will load our gear and board a float plane bound for Hepburn Lake on the Coppermine River.
+Day 1: After an early breakfast, we will load our gear and board a float plane bound for Big Bend on the Coppermine River.
 We will be passing over taiga landscape, a myriad of waterways and an environment that hosts a wide variety of fauna which we will get a closer look at in the days to come.
 Weather permitting, we will be on the water by mid- day in time for a review of canoeing strokes and whitewater maneuvers.

-Day 10: As we continue through the September and Coppermine ranges, we will pass Melville Creek.
+Day 6: As we continue through the September and Coppermine ranges, we will pass Melville Creek.
 We will stop here for some excellent char fishing before continuing on to “Muskox Rapids”.
 This site, so named because Franklin killed several muskox here for food, provides an excellent view of the rapids which we will negotiate the next day.

-Day 11: After descending “Muskox Rapids”, one quickly enters a section involving many miles of exciting rapids between high red sandstone cliffs.
+Day 7: After descending “Muskox Rapids”, one quickly enters a section involving many miles of exciting rapids between high red sandstone cliffs.
 These cliffs are interrupted occasionally by dramatic intrusions of basalt which greatly affect the course of the river.
 The native copper, from which the river got its name, becomes increasingly evident during this section if one takes the time to do a little investigating along the shore.

-Day 12: Early in the day we will encounter a long stretch of RII ledges in the midst of which a tiny river plunges through the cliff walls forming an impressive little falls complete with deep pools for swimming.
+Day 9: Early in the day we will encounter a long stretch of RII ledges in the midst of which a tiny river plunges through the cliff walls forming an impressive little falls complete with deep pools for swimming.
 We will make a short stop here to swim and hike up the canyon.
 Carrying on, the red sandstone cliffs change to grey basalt as one approaches “Escape Rapids”, from which Franklin had a narrow escape.
 These can either be portaged or run with care.
 From here it is a swift paddle for the next 10km to “Bloody Falls”.

-Day 13: “Bloody Falls” is the location of the bloody murder of a party of Inuit by Samuel Hearne’s native guides in the 1770s.
+Day 10: Layover day to explore Bloody Falls & Hike surrounding Hills.
+“Bloody Falls” is the location of the bloody murder of a party of Inuit by Samuel Hearne’s native guides in the 1770s.
 It affords us a panoramic view of the Coronation Gulf from the high hills behind the campsite.